MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-clear-collect-clearcollect.md

 ## Clear

-**Applies to:** :::image type="icon" source="media/yes-icon.svg" border="false"::: Canvas apps :::image type="icon" source="media/yes-icon.svg" border="false"::: Model-driven apps :::image type="icon" source="media/yes-icon.svg" border="false"::: Dataverse low-code plug-ins
+**Applies to:** :::image type="icon" source="media/yes-icon.svg" border="false"::: Canvas apps :::image type="icon" source="media/yes-icon.svg" border="false"::: Model-driven apps

 The **Clear** function deletes all the records of a collection.
 The columns of the collection will remain.